EvdVossen/MPS/README.md

 # MPS
-Unraveling beneficial effects of fecal microbiota engraftment in subjects with MetSyn through metabolomics
+Disentangle beneficial effects of strain engraftment after fecal microbiota transplantation in subjects with MetSyn